nick11703/d3-selection-prototypes/README.md

 ###Prototypes for d3.js Selections

-An easy way to create linear/radial gradients and well as true drop shadows.
-Also include a better way of getting/creating "refs" tags.
+An easy way to create linear/radial gradients as well as true drop shadows.
+Also includes a better way of getting/creating "refs" tags.

 ###How to use it:
 include d3-selection-prototypes.js after including d3.js, but before your d3 javascript.